pravega/pravega/docs/pravega-concepts.md

 -   Each Stream Segment is stored in a combination of Tier1 and Tier2 storage.
     The tail of the Segment is stored in Tier1 providing low latency reads and writes.
-The rest of the Segment is stored in Tier2, providing high throughput read access with near-infinite scale and low cost.
+The rest of the Segment is stored in Tier2, providing high throughput read access with horizontal scalibility and low cost.

 ## A Note on Tiered Storage